MineKara/applied_dsc/README.md

-# applied_dsc
+# Applied Data Science Capstone - Coursera

-Applied Data Science Capstone - Coursera
+This repository is for all my work on the "Applied Data Science Capstone".